The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Noise modeling methodology

 \subsection{The Noise Processes}

-Based on the temporal properties of noise, the single-pulsar noise processes are categorised as -- (i) \textit{white noise processes}, which are time-uncorrelated random fluctuations occurring independently between multiple observations, and (ii) \textit{red noise processes}, which characterise a correlated behavior over long timescales, manifesting as slow, systematic variations in the timing residuals.
+Based on the temporal properties of noise, the single-pulsar noise processes are categorized as (i) \textit{white noise processes}, which are time-uncorrelated random fluctuations occurring independently between multiple observations, and (ii) \textit{red noise processes}, which characterize a correlated behavior over long timescales, manifesting as slow, systematic variations in the timing residuals.
 The red noise itself can be further classified as achromatic (time-correlated but observing frequency independent) and chromatic (time-correlated and observing frequency dependent) red noise processes.
 Amongst the latter one, there is a further sub-division based on the chromatic signature imprinted in the timing residuals -- (i) DM noise (varying as $\nu^{-2}$), and (ii) Scattering noise (varying as $\nu^{-4}$ for Gaussian inhomogeneities).
 In addition to these two dominant noise processes, there may be other chromatic noise processes in pulsars as well.

-Apart from these single-pulsar noise processes, one comes across time-correlated signals present in an ensemble of pulsars observed by a PTA.
+Apart from these single-pulsar noise processes, one encounters time-correlated signals present across the entire ensemble of pulsars observed by a PTA.
 These signals are modeled as common processes for the entire PTA in the form of CRN.
-This process either does not exhibit any spatial correlations between pulsars and is characterised only by its spectral properties (CURN), or represents the GWB with spatial correlations, depending only on the sky-separations of the pulsar pairs, as described by the Hellings-and-Downs overlap reduction function \citep{Hellings1983} for a GWB stemming from a population of circular inspiraling SMBHBs.
-Estimation of CURN in PTA datasets informs about the presence of a common red noise process in the ensemble, which may or may not manifest as a GWB \citet{Chen2021, Arzoumanian2020, Goncharov2021, Antoniadis2022}.
+This process either does not exhibit any spatial correlations between pulsars and is characterized only by its spectral properties (referred to as the Common Uncorrelated Red Noise or CURN), or represents the spatial correlations between pulsar pairs that depend only on their angular separations on the sky.
+These spatial correlations can exist in a variety of modes, such as monopole, dipole, quadrupole, etc., each of which could have multiple astrophysical origins \citep{Sesana+2025}.
+One particular form of quadrupolar spatial correlations are described by the Hellings-and-Downs overlap reduction function \citep{Hellings1983} for a GWB stemming from a population of circular inspiraling SMBHBs.
+The presence of such quadrupolar correlations are of special interest in PTA science and are considered as the smoking gun for GWB detection \citep{NG15yrGWB, PPTADR3GWB, MPTAGW, CPTAGW, EPTA+InPTA-III}.
+In reality, one can expect a superposition of CURN and GWB signals, therefore, the estimation of CURN in PTA datasets informs about the presence of a common red noise process in the ensemble, which may or may not manifest as a GWB \citet{Chen2021, Arzoumanian2020, Goncharov2021, Antoniadis2022}.